voedger/reqmd/docs/20250503-op-force-requirement-types.md

 - `NewTypeRegistry(typeDefs []RequirementType) *TypeRegistry`
   - Creates a new registry with the specified requirement types
   - Validates that no duplicate identifiers exist

-- `(r *TypeRegistry) RegisterType(typeDef RequirementType) error`
-  - Adds a new requirement type to the registry
-  - Returns an error if the type identifier already exists

 - `(r *TypeRegistry) Type(identifier string) (RequirementType, bool)`
   - Retrieves a requirement type by its identifier